infoeducatie/infoeducatie-ui/CONTRIBUTING.md

 ## Github

-- Use milestones for structuring your work
+- use milestones for structuring your work
-- Labels:
+- labels:
   - `minor` - can be tackled by a newbie
   - `bug`
   - `important` - somebody thinks this has a higher priority